JoshuaMichaelHall-Tech/terminal-setup-foundation/README.md

 # Mouseless Development Environment

-A comprehensive development environment optimized for keyboard-only workflows, featuring Neovim, Tmux, and Zsh.
+A comprehensive development environment optimized for keyboard-only workflows, featuring Neovim, Tmux, and Zsh with enhanced support for Python, JavaScript, Ruby, and data analysis.

 ## Core Philosophy